guiyep/my-form-state/README.md

 ## Example with React-Redux

 The library will initialize a `my-form-state` property in your store where all the forms will live.
 You can check the state at any given time using the redux tools.
-Any change in the redux state form will trigger update in the `useMyFormState` hook.
+Any change in the redux state form will trigger an update in the `useMyFormState` hook.

 ```js
 import React from 'react';